Treat This Painful Foot Condition Early & Avoid Future Complications

 Conventional treatment

-A surgical procedure is often recommended but not only does the surgical procedure increase the relative amount of soft tissue, making the problem more likely to recur, but sometimes the attempts to remove some nail matrix lead to faulty regrowth of the nail.
 The procedure itself can be painful and tender plus you may very well end up with the supposed removed section of nail bed eventually growing a double nail on both sides – as well as rather odd-looking toes due to the too narrow nails.
-Be aware that chiropodists know this surgical procedure is just a temporary solution but nevertheless continue to suggest it.

 What about an alternative treatment?

-If it is early in the course of the ingrown toenail, you can treat the nail yourself at home:- Soak the foot in warm water four times a day.
-Do not add anything to the water.
+If it is early in the course of the ingrown toenail, you can treat the nail yourself at home:

-- Wash the foot, including the affected area, twice a day with soap and water.
+• Wash the foot, including the affected area, twice a day with soap and water.
 Keep the foot clean and dry during the rest of the day.

-- Do not wear high heels or tight-fitting shoes.
+• Do not wear high heels or tight-fitting shoes.
 Consider wearing sandals, if possible, until the condition clears up.

-- Try to lift up the corner of the nail that is digging into the skin.
+• Try to lift up the corner of the nail that is digging into the skin.
 Take a small piece of cotton or gauze and roll it between your fingers to form a small roll or wick.
 Then place the roll between the nail and the skin to keep it elevated.
 This is painful but it is the most important part of your home treatment.
 After every soaking, try to push the roll a little further in.
 Change the roll every day.
-It may take from 7 to 15 days for the nail to grow out so that it does not poke into the skin any longer.
+It may take from seven to fifteen days for the nail to grow out so that it does not poke into the skin any longer.

-- Take a mild pain reliever if it helps.
+• Take a mild pain reliever if it helps.

-- Once the nail has started to grow out, keep the nail thin.
+• Once the nail has started to grow out, keep the nail thin.
 The thicker the nail, the more it curves, cutting into the flesh of the toe.

 If left untreated, an ingrown toenail can progress to an infection or even an abscess that requires surgical treatment.
-Osteomyelitis is a rare complication of an infected toe, in which the bone itself becomes infected.

 Sources